• TSX-V: FMC | OTCQB:FDCFF

 Cameco’s former producing Key Lake mine, which extracted over 200 million pounds of uranium by open pit methods at an average grade of 2.3% U3O8 from 1983 to 1997, is located immediately to the north of the Highrock claim boundary.

-• On completion of a Definitive Option Agreement (expected by January 31, 2022) and receipt of Exchange and regulatory approvals, Forum will receive a second $50,000 cash payment and 250,000 common shares of Sassy.
-Sassy will be required to complete $1 million in exploration expenditures in 2022 to acquire a 20% interest in Highrock.
+• A Definitive Option Agreement was completed in February, 2022.
+Forum received a second $50,000 cash payment and 250,000 common shares of Sassy.
+Sassy completed $1 million in exploration expenditures in 2022, and has earned a 20% interest in Highrock.

 Work Program for 2022